Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Abstract

 \section{Abstract}

-Spinning, frequency-modulated continuous-wave (FMCW) radar has been gaining popularity for autonomous vehicle navigation.
-The spinning radar is chosen over the more classic automotive `fixed' radar as it is able to capture the full $360\si{\degree}$ field of view without requiring multiple sensors and extensive calibration.
-However, commercially available spinning radar systems have not previously had the ability to extract radial velocities due to the lack of repeated measurements in the same direction and fundamental hardware setup.
-A new firmware upgrade now makes it possible to alternate the modulation of the radar signal between azimuths.
-In this paper, we first present a way to use this alternating modulation to extract radial Doppler velocity measurements from single raw radar intensity scans.
-We then incorporate these measurements in two different modern odometry pipelines and evaluate them in progressively challenging autonomous driving environments.
-We show that using Doppler velocity measurements enables our odometry to continue functioning at state-of-the-art even in severely geometrically degenerate environments.
+Spinning, frequency-modulated continuous-wave (FMCW) radars with $360 \si{\degree}$ coverage have been gaining popularity for autonomous-vehicle navigation.
+However, unlike `fixed' automotive radar, commercially available spinning radar systems typically do not produce radial velocities due to the lack of repeated measurements in the same direction and the fundamental hardware setup.
+To make these radial velocities observable, we modified the firmware of a commercial spinning radar to use triangular frequency modulation.
+In this paper, we develop a novel way to use this modulation to extract radial Doppler velocity measurements from consecutive azimuths of a radar intensity scan, without any data association.
+We show that these noisy, error-prone measurements contain enough information to provide good ego-velocity estimates, and incorporate these estimates into different modern odometry pipelines.
+We extensively evaluate the pipelines on over $110 \, \si{\km}$ of driving data in progressively more geometrically challenging autonomous-driving environments.
+We show that Doppler velocity measurements improve odometry in well-defined geometric conditions and enable it to continue functioning even in severely geometrically degenerate environments, such as long tunnels.